 Dr. Mary Ainsworth studied with Bowlby in London 1950-54, then researched his concept of “proximity-seeking behavior” in infant-mother pairs in Kampala, Uganda, published as “Infancy in Uganda” (1967).
 Then she found “astonishing similarities” in Baltimore, MD pairs.
 [FN7]

 Ainsworth created the Strange Situation in the early 1970s, as a science experiment at Johns Hopkins in Baltimore to document this infant behavior.
 “Ainsworth structured the Strange Situation to include three of Bowlby’s ‘natural clues to danger’… to arouse babies to seek proximity” to the parent, Main says.
 Researchers watch and video-tape through one-way glass, as infant-mother pairs react to apparent danger.
-First a baby responds to a strange lab room; then to two entrances of a strange person; then to two different separations from its mother.
+First a baby responds to a strange lab room; then to two entrances of a strange person; then to two different separations from its mother (details in footnote 8).
 [FN8]

 Babies were expected to stay close to parents as Bowlby thought.
 Babies “that Ainsworth termed ‘secure,’ play and explore happily prior to separation; show signs of missing the parent during separation, such as crying and calling; seek proximity immediately upon the parent’s return; then return to play and exploration, ‘secure’ once again in the parent’s presence,” said Main.
 [FN8]

 But 30% of babies did not act secure — they avoided mom.
-They showed no preference between mom and the stranger!
-“While a majority of infants behaved as expected and were termed secure, to Ainsworth’s amazement six showed little or no distress at being left alone in the unfamiliar environment, then avoided and ignored the mother on her return.”
+They showed no preference between mom and the stranger.
+“While a majority of infants behaved as expected and were termed secure, to Ainsworth’s amazement six showed little or no distress at being left alone in the unfamiliar environment, then avoided and ignored the mother on her return,” Main reports.
 [FN7]

-Ainsworth decided to categorize these babies separately, as “avoidant” of mother.
-Now she had two types: (A) Insecure Avoidant, and (B) Secure.
-She concluded that their mom didn’t respond to them, or have the sensitivity to understand their actual need, so the infants felt “insecure.”
+Ainsworth decided to categorize these babies separately as “avoidant” of mother.
+Now she had two types: (A) Insecure Avoidant and (B) Secure.
+She concluded that moms of avoidant babies didn’t respond or have the sensitivity to understand the babies’ real need, so infants felt “insecure.”
 [FN8]

 In 1973 Mary Main became Ainsworth’s grad student at Johns Hopkins in Baltimore, working on the Strange Situation experiments from their start.
 After her doctorate Main moved to Berkeley, to see if Ainsworth’s Kampala and Baltimore findings would replicate.
-[FN8] In 1977 Main did a Strange Situation study of 189 Bay Area infant-parent pairs which did replicate Ainsworth.
-[FN8,10]
+[FN8] In 1977 Main did a Strange Situation study of 189 Bay Area infant-parent pairs which did replicate Ainsworth’s results.
+[FN8, FN10]

-Ainsworth was concerned, too; in fact, she’d left some babies in her Secure set only because they didn’t fit her other two sets.
+Ainsworth was concerned, too; in fact, she’d put some babies in her Secure set only because they didn’t fit her other two sets, Main writes.
 [FN8]